 Detailed notes are below

 - Can eat food/treats near other dogs: Yes, she and Blade often enjoy a meal near one another.
+She also shared a kennel with Pearl for a while and they both ate in the kennel together.

 - Is affectionate: Yes